 Preparing to Test the probe() Function by Blending Interactive and Scripting Methods

 The Jython method, os.path.join is used in the following sequence, if the Jython “os” module has not already been imported, import it now.
-In input field of the Jython Shell, type:
+In input field of the Jython Shell, type: import os

-import os

-If the tutorial An Introduction to Jython Scripting was completed before beginning this tutorial, proceed to Step 11.
+If the tutorial An Introduction to Jython Scripting was completed before beginning this tutorial, proceed to step 14.

 If the step to create a local ADDE entry for the Joplin IR data was not completed in the An Introduction to Jython Scripting tutorial, create a local ADDE entry for data for the Joplin Tornado GOES-13 IR data.
 In the Jython Shell, type: